‘Fat controllers’ tell our bodies when to eat and when to stop but the role of genes and hormones is far from simple.

 As expected, people noticed the urge to move their wrist slightly before they did move it.
 But something odd was also showing up.
 The electrodes were picking up brain activity before people even felt the conscious urge to move.
 In fact, nearly half a second before, which is no snippet in brain time.

 Libet used this brain signal, the so-called “readiness potential”, to suggest something that strikes at the very heart of humanism and the enlightenment tradition; wrist movements were being initiated unconsciously.
-The conscious urge was just an “epiphenomenon”, an after the fact rationalisation that sprung up automatically to explain something we’re loathe to accept; we might not be the authors of our own actions.
+The conscious urge was just an “epiphenomenon”, an after the fact rationalisation that sprung up automatically to explain something we’re loath to accept; we might not be the authors of our own actions.

 While Libet’s findings have generated great controversy they were just common sense to many neuroscientists, few of whom accept the “dualist” idea of consciousness set out by French philosopher Rene Descartes nearly four centuries ago.
 Descartes proposed a conscious “self” that dispatches orders to a willing brain whose activity then brings about actions.
 His